 The Metrodome, home of the Minnesota Vikings and Brett Favre's ego, has a special type of roof that is rumored to be the largest application of Teflon on Earth.
-Impressive.

-So watch the embedded video and guess what happens when there is too much weight on the roof.
-It deflates and eventually the snow tears gashes in the fabric.
+So watch the embedded video and guess what happens when there is too much weight on the roof: It deflates and eventually the snow tears gashes in the fabric.

 Apocalypse ensues as this happens in mid December of 2010.

-The 1985 European Cup Final was a match that was supposed to take place between Liverpool and Italian football team Juventus at 55-year old Heysel Stadium in Brussels, Belgium.
+The 1985 European Cup Final was a match that was supposed to take place between Liverpool and Italian football team Juventus at 50+-year-old Heysel Stadium in Brussels, Belgium.
 The choice of the stadium was already controversial since it was all but unsuitable for a match of this magnitude; it was old, it was too small for a European Cup Final and large parts of the stadium were crumbling, as much of it was constructed from cinder block.
 Some fans even kicked the cinder block in to enter the stadium.

 About an hour before kick off, a number of Liverpool fans charged a fence and spilled onto the seating area for Juventus fans.
 The Liverpool fans were so threatening Juventus fans ran away, fearful for their lives.
 They found a brick wall stopping their way and they attempted to climb upon it.

 Imagine practicing football moves for your next Sunday game and all of sudden the practice dome is caved in and ripped apart like it was nothing.

 It took 12 seconds for the skeletal steel structure of the stadium to collapse into a pile of rubble, all complete with the workers running for their lives, barely escaping the cascading mess.
 It was all captured by a photographer who happened to be riding his bike nearby.
 It was also witnessed by the university's athletic director and his staff, as their morning meeting was interrupted by the shock of seeing millions of dollars plummet to the ground.

-Known as the Pride of the State, this millions of dollars investment was once known as one of the finer stadiums of Malaysia and was used to host the Malaysian Games of 2008.
+Known as the Pride of the State, this millions-of-dollars investment was once known as one of the finer stadiums of Malaysia and was used to host the Malaysian Games of 2008.
 Lucky the games took place in 2008, because in 2009, the year after it opened, the roof pancaked with the sound not unlike a crashing plane.

 No one one was injured, but a few cleaners had to run for their lives as the entire east side of the roof came down.
 The remnants of the roof ensured the government to declare the stadium unsafe.
-Construction crews worked to repair it, but as of now, the stadium still remains closed and any progress is unknown.